|

 Photograph Collection, undated

-2 b&w copy prints and 1 negative
+2 B/W copy prints and 1 negative

 SWCPC 213

 This collection consists of aerial photographs of Junction, Texas.
+Junction is

 services.